Snowflake-Labs/sfquickstarts/site/sfguides/src/hex_cortex/cortex.md

 - Select Get a copy.
 - Select your new or existing Hex org.

 Now that you've got your project, you will find yourself in the [Logic view](https://learn.hex.tech/docs/develop-logic/logic-view-overview) of a Hex project.
 The Logic view is a notebook-like interface made up of cells such as code cells, markdown cells, input parameters and more!
 On the far left side, you'll see a control panel that will allow you to do things like upload files, import data connections, or search your project.
 Before we dive into the code, we'll need to import our Snowflake connection to our project.
-You can follow along with the video, Creating a [Snowflake Database Connection and Transferring Data](https://www.loom.com/share/d949de0c7c6e49f3b286af07d70cd96b?sid=99eeb02b-8b64-4c64-93c4-910110358c2b), describing how to create/edit your Snowflake connection and write data into your Snowflake database from Hex (which will be described in the Hex project).
+You can follow along with the video, [Creating a Snowflake Database Connection and Transferring Data](https://www.loom.com/share/d949de0c7c6e49f3b286af07d70cd96b?sid=99eeb02b-8b64-4c64-93c4-910110358c2b), describing how to create/edit your Snowflake connection and write data into your Snowflake database from Hex (which will be described in the Hex project).

 We can import our Snowflake data connection by heading over to the `Data sources` tab represented by a database icon with a lightning bolt.
 At the bottom of this section, you'll see a portion that says available workspace connections and you should see one that says Snowflake if you created the Hex account via Partner Connect.

 ![](assets/import_connection.png)

-If you had an existing Hex org and did not create one via Partner Connect please follow [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/data-connections-introduction) on creating a Snowflake connection.
+If you had an existing Hex org and did not create one via Partner Connect please follow [Hex documentation](https://learn.hex.tech/docs/connect-to-data/data-connections/data-connections-introduction) and reference [Creating a Snowflake Database Connection and Transferring Data](https://www.loom.com/share/d949de0c7c6e49f3b286af07d70cd96b?sid=99eeb02b-8b64-4c64-93c4-910110358c2b) as needed.

 ### Common Problems
 If coming from Partner Connect or creating a new database connection, ensure that your database connection has both the Snowpark and Writeback toggle enabled.
 Navigate to the Settings window and select the desired Snowflake database connection.